-[tell these same jokes today and you’d be arrested by the Fun Police]
+Tell these same jokes today and you’ll be arrested by the Fun Police.

 The referendum was, of course, about more than Polish plumber jokes.
 There were serious constitutional and inter-governmental sore points between the UK and the EU which neither side could resolve.
 This, however, doesn’t mean we’re no longer friends who can share a laugh among ourselves.

 We’re simply getting rid of the joint bank account and the in-laws.

 Well, my guess is that nothing will change because nothing ever does.
 The British will still holiday ‘in Europe’, continentals will still come here to take selfies with the pigeons in Trafalgar Square and the French, as is their way, will continue to dine on creatures we wouldn’t even poke with a stick.